May 30, 2022

 Why does company culture matter now more than ever?

 Company culture has always been important.
-It has been a key part of how organisations operate for years.
+It has been a key part of how organizations operate for years.
 But its impact on business success matters now more than ever.
 To make that statement isn’t to follow the latest fad.
 The employees are saying it too!

 According to LinkedIn’s Workplace Culture Trends report in 2018, nine out of 10 millennials would take a pay cut to work in a company where their values align with those of the company.
 Earlier research by Columbia University shows that 48% of employees would look for a new job due to poor company culture.
-If your organisation wants to hold on and attract top talent, it has to make the company culture a priority.
+If your organization wants to hold on and attract top talent, it has to make the company culture a priority.

 What is company culture?

-The definition of company culture is about the attitudes and behaviours a company and its employees have.
+The definition of company culture is about the attitudes and behaviors a company and its employees have.
 It is sometimes referred to as corporate culture, workplace culture or business culture.
 The basic definition is the same: it is about the way in which the company conducts itself and how it operates.